|

 Painting the inside of a thrift store vase in dark brown.

-I am so happy with how the vases turned out especially the large black one.
-I decided to dress it up the large black vase a little bit with a simple farmhouse wooden bead string with a loop to hold it in place.
+I am so happy with how the vases turned out, especially the large black one.
+I decided to dress it up a little with a simple farmhouse-style wooden bead string with a loop to hold it in place.

-To make one you will need 24″ of twine, small beads (dollar store), and some fine wire.
+To make one, you’ll need about 24″ of twine, small wooden beads (dollar store), and a bit of fine wire.

-Take one end of the twine and wrap it with the wire, then pinch it in place to hold the twine in place.
-String with 9 wooden beads.
+Take one end of the twine and wrap it with the wire, then pinch it to secure it in place.
+This helps stiffen the end so it’s easier to thread through the small beads.
+Thread on 9 wooden beads.

 Stringing beads onto twine using a wire.
 There are five wooden beads on the wire and an arrow showing where to pinch the wire to hold the twine.

-Once you have the 9 beads on the twine, fold the twine in half, push your beads down to the halfway fold.
+Next, fold the twine in half and slide the beads down to the fold.

-Fold the beads over to form a loop and then twist.
-Remove the wire and then wrap it again, but this time do it around both sides of the twine.
-The rest of the string will have two strings of twine going through.
+Fold the beads over to form a loop and twist to secure.
+Remove the wire, then wrap it again around both strands of twine.
+The remaining length will have two strands running through the beads.

 Steps to making a small farmhouse vase with arrows pointing out where the twist should be and how it goes from a single thread to two threads.

-Continue stringing the beads until its the length you like for your vase.
-Push all the beads together as tightly as possible and tie a simple knot at the end.
-Make sure the knot is large enough to secure the beads.
-Trim off and hang around your vase.
+Continue stringing the beads until it’s the length you like for your vase.
+Push the beads together tightly and tie a simple knot at the end, making sure it’s large enough to hold them in place.
+Trim the ends and hang it around your vase.

-You can see how the farmhouse beads breaks up the black against my white wall.
+You can see how the farmhouse beads help break up the black against my white wall.

 A large black faux ceramic diy vase in black with a wooden string of farmhouse beads with a loop hanging around the vase.
 There is a small diy faux ceramic cream vase sitting beside it.

 Here are the three vases on my mantel.
-I love all the earth colours, and the fine texture of the painted finish.
+I love the earthy tones and the soft, textured finish.

 Three different DIY faux ceramic vases on a mantel.
 One vase is black, one is brown, and one is cream coloured.
 The black vase is the largest with a wooden farmhouse string of beads and has branches of greenery.
 They are all sitting beside a round mirror with metal frame.